 How can we create a smart net zero energy system which leaves no one behind?

-COP26 will reveal how deeply the world’s governments commit to tackling the climate emergency.
-Whatever its outcome, how we transition to a net-zero energy system will be critical to success in the UK.
 Simon Roberts, chief executive at CSE, spoke at the SSEN COP26 event on the importance of achieving a just transition to net zero and how that can be done.
+Here’s his summary.